Ceres Square Jupiter

 The Ceres person offers care through attentiveness, noticing what is needed, showing up consistently, tending to the particular vulnerabilities of the Jupiter person.
 The Jupiter person, by contrast, tends to care through expansion, offering possibility, encouragement, a sense that more is always available.
 The square between them creates friction: the Ceres person experiences the Jupiter person's generosity as diffuse, sometimes careless, moving too quickly past real need into abstract optimism.
 They feel the abundance offered is not calibrated to what actually sustains.
 The Jupiter person experiences the Ceres person's focused nurturing as cautious or limiting, a contraction of what could be offered more broadly, and reads that restraint as doubt in their own capacity.

 The Jupiter person may promise support or abundance that exceeds what they can sustain or what the Ceres person actually needs in the moment.
-When the Jupiter person's attention moves elsewhere, the Ceres person feels abandoned, not from lack of affection, but from the gap between what was pledged and what arrives.
+When the Jupiter person's attention moves elsewhere, they feel abandoned, not from lack of affection, but from the gap between what was pledged and what arrives.
 They may then resent being asked to scale up their own giving to match the Jupiter person's expansive gestures, or to compensate for what did not materialize.
-The Ceres person's steady, incremental care can feel like doubt to the Jupiter person, as if they don't believe in their capacity to deliver more, or are afraid to let good things grow.
+Their steady, incremental care can feel like doubt to the Jupiter person, as if they don't believe in their capacity to deliver more, or are afraid to let good things grow.
 The Jupiter person may pull away, seeking someone who mirrors their confidence rather than tempers it with reality checks.

-A concrete moment: the Ceres person asks for help with something specific; the Jupiter person says yes immediately but then forgets or overcommits elsewhere; the Ceres person either rescues the situation alone or, more maturely, names the pattern without blame, which forces the Jupiter person to confront the gap between intention and follow-through.
-The Ceres person's ability to ground the Jupiter person's promises in reality is real, and the Jupiter person's capacity to lift the Ceres person out of scarcity thinking is equally real, but they operate at cross purposes until both people stop measuring care by their own metric.
-The Ceres person must distinguish between the Jupiter person's genuine unreliability and the Jupiter person's different language of care, bigger and less detail-oriented but not necessarily hollow.
+A concrete moment: the Ceres person asks for help with something specific; the Jupiter person says yes immediately but then forgets or overcommits elsewhere; they either rescue the situation alone or, more maturely, name the pattern without blame, which forces the Jupiter person to confront the gap between intention and follow-through.
+Their ability to ground the Jupiter person's promises in reality is real, and the Jupiter person's capacity to lift them out of scarcity thinking is equally real, but they operate at cross purposes until both people stop measuring care by their own metric.
+The Ceres person must distinguish between the Jupiter person's genuine unreliability and their different language of care, bigger and less detail-oriented but not necessarily hollow.
 The Jupiter person must learn that constancy is not the same as smallness, and that the Ceres person's precision is not fear but love in a different register.